Nurses are tasked with life-saving, life-giving and life-sucking opportunities.

 All of these occurrences take a toll on our energy levels- some give and some take energy.
 It is entirely important for Nurses (and for all of us!) to incorporate replenishing and rejuvenating actions throughout our day to stay healthy for our patients, for ourselves and for our families.

-Here are some tips to keep you feeling alive and energized, I hope at least one of these things will resonate with you and help you to de-stress, reenergize and feel positive in your work.
+Here are some tips to build your resiliency and decrease stress, all while feeling alive and energized.
+I hope at least one of these ideas will resonate with you and help you to de-stress, re-energize and feel positive in your work.

 1. Pin up a photo of a loved one at your computer.
 This will remind you of the love and adoration that awaits you when you get home.
 It also reminds you that the work you do has purpose.